Last Updated on March 30, 2021

 When we get sloppy drunk frequently, it can put a strain on our relationships with others.
 Our loved ones may get tired of taking care of us when we’ve overdone the alcohol, yet again.

 Some people are prone to doing crazy stunts when they get drunk.
 Because alcohol reduces our inhibitions, it makes us more likely to act impulsively.
 For some of us, this means doing a bit of extra online shopping.
 But for others, it might mean doing something truly dangerous, like driving drunk or taking a dive off the roof.

-Finnish researchers have found a gene mutation in the serotonin 2B receptor linked to reckless behavior under the influence of alcohol.
+Finnish researchers have found a gene mutation7 in the serotonin 2B receptor linked to reckless behavior under the influence of alcohol.
 People with this gene are also more likely to be impulsive when sober, and more likely to suffer from mood disorders.

 6. The Secret Drunk